-We conducted our audit in accordance with Canadian generally accepted auditing standards ("Canadian GAAS").
+We conducted our audit in accordance with Canadian generally accepted auditing standards.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
 We are independent of the Company in accordance with the ethical requirements that are relevant to our audit of the financial statements in Canada, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Material Uncertainty related to Going Concern
+Material Uncertainty Related to Going Concern

-We draw attention to Note 2 in the financial statements, which indicates that the Company has a loss of \$700,802 for the year ended April 30, 2024.
-In addition, the Company is a resource exploration stage company, which does not generate any revenues.
-As stated in Note 2, these events or conditions, along with other matters as set forth in Note 2, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Note 2 to the financial statements, which indicates that the Company does not generate any revenues from operations.
+These events or conditions, along with other matters as set forth in Note 2, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.